emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 moving, generational garbage collection to the runtime system for a programming language.

-I'm assuming that you've downloaded and built the MPS (see :ref:`guide-install`), and that you are familiar with the overall architecture of the MPS (see :ref:`guide-overview`).
+I'm assuming that you've downloaded and built the MPS (see the chapter :ref:`guide-install`), and that you are familiar with the overall architecture of the MPS (see the chapter :ref:`guide-overview`).

 ----------------------